Is It Cheating? Signs of Cheating and Impacts on Mental Health

 The person who cheated may also experience mental health consequences such as guilt, shame, anger, and emotional turmoil.

-Overcoming infidelity within a relationship is usually not an easy task.
+Overcoming infidelity within a relationship may not be an easy task.
 If you and your partner are working through a past experience of infidelity, it may be helpful to meet with a therapist — individually and/or together.
 This type of professional can help you sort through the resulting emotions, build back a partner’s trust, and help you feel confident with devising a plan for moving forward.

 Signs your partner may be cheating